Overview

 Hours

-- The Undergraduate Admissions Office is open Monday through Friday from 8:30am-5pm.
-With occasional programs on early mornings, evenings, and on Saturdays and Sundays.
+- The Undergraduate Admissions Office is open Monday through Friday from 8:30 a.m. – 5:00 p.m. with occasional programs on early mornings, evenings, and on Saturdays and Sundays.
 Summer Bear Ambassadors should expect to work the majority of their shifts between Monday – Friday with the occasional Saturday or Sunday as needed.
 Non-paid vacation time is available.

 Compensation